ndecavel/HR-analytics/README.md

-# Classifying whether or not someone is looking for a job
+# Classifying whether or not someone is looking for a job  [Run This Repo on DeepNote](https://deepnote.com/project/f705a513-f45c-4485-a0d7-f9cbd1260dc8)
 _____
 **About Me:**
 <br> Hi everyone!
 First of all, welcome to my github.
 My name is Nicolas Decacvel-Bueff and I am a current Masters of Data Science student at The University of San Francisco and will be graduating in August of 2021!